codesapienbe/instyper/README.md

 - Visit the [Releases](https://github.com/codesapienbe/instyper/releases) page for the latest version and troubleshooting.
 - Open an issue if you need support or have feedback.

+## Auto-Translation Mode

+Instyper now includes an auto-translation mode: after you speak in your configured input language, your speech is recognized, translated into your configured output language, and typed in real time.

+Configure via the system tray Settings menu:
+- **Set Input Language**: the language you speak into the microphone (e.g., 'tr' for Turkish).
+- **Set Output Language**: the language to translate typed text into (e.g., 'en' for English).

+With both languages set, simply speak as usual and Instyper will translate and type instantly.

 ## License